ghedo/go.pkt/README.md

 ### Decoding

-Like encoding, decoding is done by using the functions provided by the `util` package.
+Like encoding, decoding is done by using the functions provided by the `packet/util` package.

-The following example uses the `UnpackAll()` function to decode a whole chain of packets (e.g. ethernet -> ipv4 -> udp), and returns a slice containing the decoded packets.
+The following example uses the `UnpackAll()` function to decode a whole chain of packets (e.g. ethernet -> ipv4 -> udp).

 ```go
 package main